 Then there’s Blendflex, where you divide your class into smaller cohorts and different meeting times; each cohort only meets with you once a week at a scheduled cohort meeting, while the rest of the class works online (either synchronously or asynchronously).
 This model would require significant planning and institutional support, but I am still sharing it with you because I like how it opens up the possibilities.

-There are many choices when it comes to hybrid teaching, and if you want to explore even more models than those listed here, check the Blendkit Course and this blog post.
+There are many choices when it comes to hybrid teaching, and if you want to explore even more models than those listed here, check the Blendkit Course, this blog post or this post by Doug Hesse.
 Ultimately, the right model is the one that fits best with your current teaching style, student population, and institutional context.
 And, of course, you don't have to launch into the latest technology and trends all at once.
 When I first started teaching hybrid, my class was very similar to a f2f class: I used the class time to quickly review concepts and then have group work activities.
 Then, students would do a lot of individual work at home, which gave them a lot of reflection time and prepared them well for the next f2f class, where we would quickly recap ideas and then jump into group work.
 Now that I have more experience with hybrid and online teaching, I am feeling braver to start experimenting with less traditional models.
 You can plan your move from f2f to hybrid as an incremental, strategic, and small-changes transformation rather than a complete change all at once (See Small Teaching Online).

 While you have a lot of choices in terms of models, there are important best practices to keep in mind when it comes to hybrid teaching, no matter the model you pick.
 Here’s a list of best practices for hybrid instruction from the University of San Francisco.